Skip to main content

 4. Opposite Angles in a Cyclic Quadrilateral Sum to 180 Degrees

-A cyclic quadrilateral is a four-sided shape where all four vertices lie on a circle.
-The opposite angles of a cyclic quadrilateral always add up to 180 degrees.
-This means if one angle is 110 degrees, the angle directly opposite it must be 70 degrees.
+A cyclic quadrilateral has all four vertices on a circle.
+Opposite angles always add up to 180 degrees.
+One angle is 110 degrees?
+The one directly opposite must be 70 degrees.

 5. A Tangent to a Circle Is Perpendicular to the Radius at the Point of Contact

-A tangent is a straight line that touches the circle at exactly one point.
-At that point, the tangent and the radius always meet at 90 degrees.
-This is one of the most frequently tested theorems because it unlocks right-angle triangle calculations within circle problems.
+A tangent touches the circle at exactly one point.
+At that point, tangent and radius meet at 90 degrees.
+This theorem gets tested constantly because it opens up right-angle triangle calculations.

-Example: A tangent meets a circle at point P. The radius OP makes an angle of 90 degrees with the tangent at P. If a line from the centre O to an external point makes an angle of 35 degrees with the radius OP, you can find the angle between that line and the tangent: 90 - 35 = 55 degrees.
+Example: A tangent meets a circle at point P. The radius OP makes 90 degrees with the tangent at P. If a line from centre O to an external point makes 35 degrees with radius OP, the angle between that line and the tangent is 90 - 35 = 55 degrees.

 6. Two Tangents from an External Point Are Equal in Length

-If you draw two tangent lines from a single point outside the circle, both tangents are exactly the same length (measured from the external point to the points where they touch the circle).
+Draw two tangent lines from a single point outside the circle.
+Both tangents are exactly the same length, measured from the external point to where they touch the circle.
 The line from the external point to the centre also bisects the angle between the two tangents.

 Example: From point T outside a circle, two tangents are drawn to points A and B on the circle.
 TA = TB.
 If TA = 12 cm, then TB = 12 cm.